john-light/validity-rollups/validity_rollups_on_bitcoin.md

 (Potentially even more UTXO model rollup transactions could fit per block if addresses are made to be even shorter than bitcoin L1 addresses are today.
 Francois Grieu has proposed a cryptogram design that is 16 characters in length with up to 117 bits of security.[^90] This may be an acceptable security tradeoff if the addresses are storing relatively low amounts of value for relatively short periods of time.)

-#### Table 2.
-Comparing how many transactions can fit per bitcoin mainchain block based on a given transaction type
+<h4> Table 2.
+Comparing how many transactions can fit per bitcoin mainchain block based on a given transaction type <sup id="table-2-comparing-how-many-transactions-can-fit-per-bitcoin-mainchain-block-based-on-a-given-transaction-type"></sup></h4>

 | Transaction type                      | 1,000,000 WU                          | 3,000,0000 WU            | Total (tx/block) |
 | ------------------------------------- |:-------------------------------------:|:------------------------:|:----------------:|